“Leadership is Action; Not Position” – Donald H. McGannon

 Below are five characteristics of a great leader that are at the top of my list to be a great leader; with or without a title:

 - You can communicate your vision.
-Leaders must not only create the vision for the success of an organization, but then identify the path to achieve those goals.
+Leaders must not only create the vision for the success of an organization but also identify the path to achieve those goals.
 If you are not able to clearly communicate that vision, you can’t lead a team to success.
-You take the time to make sure that your body language, your tone and your words are working together to communicate your message.
+You take the time to make sure that your body language, your tone, and your words are working together to communicate your message.

 - You leverage strengths.
 You have identified your own strengths as well as those of your team and know how to leverage those strengths for the best results.
 You recognize opportunities for improvement and balance tasks and responsibilities accordingly.
 You understand that you don’t have to be the “expert” in everything your team does and you allow others to shine.

 - You choose a positive attitude every day.
 You don’t always feel positive, but as Dr. Phil says:, “Behave your way to success.”
 There are days that you don’t feel like showing up, you don’t want to be positive, you don’t want to be professional.
-You put your feelings aside, shake it off and choose to be positive anyway.
-You lead the energy and the attitude for your team.
+You put your feelings aside, shake them off, and choose to be positive anyway.
+You lead the energy and the attitude of your team.